 The present method employs a number of simplifying assumptions.
-The principal geometrical assumption is that the cross-section of the extrusion can be of any shape consisting of straight-line segments and circular arcs.
-All segments making up the cross-section are assumed to be relatively thin and of constant thickness.
-The deformation of the member is assumed not to vary along the length.
-Hence, the analysis can be considered to be a "section" analysis.
+The principal geometrical assumption is that the representative meridian of the tube is initially straight.
+All segments making up the meridian are assumed to be relatively thin and of constant thickness.
+The deformation of the member is assumed not to vary along the cross-section of the tube.
+Hence, the analysis can be considered to be an axisymmetric analysis.